-Automatic access to the Internet, Fallback
+Automatic Internet access, fallback

 Several ISPs (ISP - Internet Service Provider) can be set up in the PABX.
 Connectivity to the Internet is provided via the WAN port (e.g. DSL port), or via an ISDN port.
 If required, connection to the Internet can be set up automatically.
 If your selected ISP is not available, the next ISP in the list will be selected automatically.